mawinkler/playground-one/docs/faq.md

 # Frequently asked Questions

-## How to update the Playgounr One?
+## How to update the Playgound One?

 The Playground is under contiuous development.
 Even if I try to not implement breaking changes please follow the steps below ***before*** updating it to the latest version: